fogarecious/rust_tutorial/tutorial/declaring_variables.md

 The string is "Hello".
 ```

-We can compute the result of an expression before we print it out.
+We can compute and store a result of an expression before we print it out.

 ```rust
 fn main() {